 If full, the server will collect statistical data on all zones (unless specifically turned off on a per-zone basis by specifying zone-statistics terse or zone-statistics none in the zone statement).
+These include, for example, DNSSEC signing operations and the number of authoritative answers per query type.
 The default is terse, providing minimal statistics on zones (including name and current serial number, but not query type counters).